6 Signs a Stock Might Be a Good Long-Term Investment

 Accordingly, we spend most of our time looking for the types of businesses we want to own, then waiting — sometimes years on end — for them to be available at a price that we think is attractive.
 We then buy them and sit on them.

-That surplus cash flow allows them to pay for increased marketing and innovation which, in turn, drives brand loyalty even more.
-This is a virtuous cycle that can produce a lot of wealth for those who are patient enough to ignore the stock market and stick their stock certificates in a vault for fifty years.
+hat surplus cash flow allows them to pay for increased marketing and innovation which, in turn, drives brand loyalty even more.
+This is a virtuous cycle that can produce a lot of wealth for those who are patient enough to ignore the stock market and stick their stock certificates in a vault for 50 years.

 This point is so important that I once wrote an article on it called 7 Signs of a Shareholder-Friendly Management.
 The short version is this: You want to go into business with executives who have your best interest at heart.
 You want them guided by the right incentives.
 You want them to nurture an environment that measures success by how the firm does for you, the owner, as well as other stakeholders such as employees.